longtanle/awesome-federated-LLM-learning/README.md

 <a id="item-1"></a>
 ## Published Papers

-In this section, we will list recent FedLLM papers accepted by top tier AI/ML/Networking conferences.
+In this section, we will list recent FedLLM papers accepted by top tier AI/ML/Networking conferences and journals.
 ```
 format:
 - [title](paper link) [Venue]